styxit/HTPC-Manager/installation.md

 Jump straight to:
 [Osx](#osx) - [Windows](#windows) - [Linux](#linux)

-Installing Htpc Manager can be really easy but might also cause some problems.
+Installing HTPC Manager can be really easy but might also cause some problems.
 The main requirement is you run Python.
 Python 2.7 is in most cases the way to go.
 The difficult part is installing the Python Image Library.

 ### Python Image Library
 The Python Image Library or PIL, is used to convert and resize images retrieved from the Xbmc Api.
 Installing PIL is, depending on your OS, not so easy.
 This guide should help you with it.
 If you do not use Xbmc or do not want the images, you can skip the installation of PIL and you only need Python.